MYKLCS/fineract/README.md

 https://hub.docker.com/r/apache/fineract has a pre-built container image of this project, built continuously.

-You must specify the MySQL tenants database JDBC URL by passing it to the `fineract` container via environment variables; please consult the [`docker-compose.yml`](docker-compose.yml) for exact details how to specify those.
+The PostgreSQL tenants database JDBC URL is now configured by default.
+You can specify custom database connection details by passing them to the `fineract` container via environment variables; please consult the [`docker-compose.yml`](docker-compose.yml) for exact details how to specify those.
-_(Note that in previous versions, the `mysqlserver` environment variable used at `docker build` time instead of at `docker run` time did something similar; this has changed in [FINERACT-773](https://issues.apache.org/jira/browse/FINERACT-773)), and the `mysqlserver` environment variable is now no longer supported.)_
+_(Note that the project now defaults to PostgreSQL instead of MySQL/MariaDB for better performance and compatibility.)_

 The logfiles and the Java Flight Recorder output are available in `PROJECT_ROOT/build/fineract/logs`.
 If you use IntelliJ then you can double-click on the `.jfr` file and open it with the IDE.
 You can also download Azul Mission Control from here https://www.azul.com/products/components/azul-mission-control/ to analyze the Java Flight Recorder file.